 Current MDA Surveys

 - Ag Pathways - fruit and vegetable farms and gardens in and around urban areas– survey for multiple insects and pathogens.

 - Commodities throughout Minnesota – survey for multiple insects and pathogens of corn, canola and soybeans.

 - Seed potatoes – survey for cyst nematodes.

 - Brown marmorated stink bug – survey around sites where confirmed finds of brown marmorated stink bug have been made to determine where populations are establishing.

 - Honey bee pests and diseases – participating in a national survey of pests and pathogens associated with honey bees.

-- Gypsy Moth – annual statewide trapping survey (since 1973) to detect new infestations.
+- Spongy Moth – annual statewide trapping survey (since 1973) to detect new infestations.